rwev/rwev.gitlab.io/content/pages/contact.md

 Title: Contact Information
-Save_as: pages/contact.html
+Save_as: contact.html
+Slug: contact

-Here's a markdown table of some different ways to contact me...
+Here's a markdown table of some different ways to contact us...